 - Vue: Uses

-or programmatic navigation.// router/index.js import { createRouter, createWebHistory } from 'vue-router'; import Home from '../views/Home.vue'; const router = createRouter({ history: createWebHistory(), routes: [ { path: '/', component: Home } ] });
+vue-routerfor routing, with routes defined in a centralized configuration.
+Components are mapped to routes, and navigation is handled via<router-link>or programmatic navigation.// router/index.js import { createRouter, createWebHistory } from 'vue-router'; import Home from '../views/Home.vue'; const router = createRouter({ history: createWebHistory(), routes: [ { path: '/', component: Home } ] }); - React: Uses

-components are often used in a declarative structure.// App.jsx import { BrowserRouter, Routes, Route } from 'react-router-dom'; import Home from './Home'; function App() { return ( <BrowserRouter> <Routes> <Route path="/" element={<Home />} /> </Routes> </BrowserRouter> ); }
+react-router-domfor routing.
+Routes are defined similarly, but JSX-based<Route>components are often used in a declarative structure.// App.jsx import { BrowserRouter, Routes, Route } from 'react-router-dom'; import Home from './Home'; function App() { return ( <BrowserRouter> <Routes> <Route path="/" element={<Home />} /> </Routes> </BrowserRouter> ); }

 - Vue: Uses